swoo328/city_bike/README.md

 riders would buy a membership, and how digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

+# Identifying The Business Task
+To identify trends in historical bike trip and understand how annual members as well as casual riders use cyclistic.

+# Stakeholders
+- Lily Moreno: The director of marketing
+- Cyclistic executive team